 Ah, Warped Tour.
-Our favourite time of the year, despite the fact that it’s typically twenty degrees too hot, and you end up drenched in too many strangers’ sweat.
-This year, the lineup is eclectic as ever, and it might be harder than usual for you to decide who to check out.
-Fear not!
+Our favourite time of the year, despite the fact that it’s always too hot, and you end up drenched in too many strangers’ sweat.
+This year, the lineup is eclectic as ever, and you might need some help deciding who to check out.
 Here are ten bands you absolutely need to see, daily schedule permitting.

 TOO CLOSE TO TOUCH may still be classified as “up-and-comers,” but they have certainly skyrocketed into the limelight with their latest record, Haven’t Been Myself.
 With one of the best releases of 2016, this alternative rock band mixes poppier melodies with rough, growly vocals and heart-wrenching lyrics to create some incredibly unique songs.
 Their music toes the line between hard rock and very theatrical, and they aren’t afraid to be brutally honest with the messages within.
 Not only are they a joy to watch and listen to, but you get the feeling that everything they do is incredibly purposeful in its creation.
 With an unbelievable aesthetic, raw passion, and a sound unlike any other, I cannot recommend Too Close To Touch enough.